jbagleyjr/TanCD/README.md

 # TanCD
 ##### Tanium content Continuous Deployment pipeline.

+*This is unofficial Tanium content.
+These have not been tested or approved by anyone at Tanium.*

+Files:
 ```
 tanrest.py:     Python class that implements the Tanium REST API.
 get_sensor.py:  Gets a sensor from tanium and stores it in a file.